Beijing denies lockdown rumours as Shanghai hunts elusive COVID - NewsBreak

 Beijing denies lockdown rumours as Shanghai hunts elusive COVID

-SHANGHAI/BEIJING, May 12 (Reuters) - Beijing denied it was heading for lockdown as panic buying gripped the capital on Thursday, while Shanghai combed the city for lingering COVID-19 cases in the hope of clearing the way to escape from weeks of painful restrictions.
+SHANGHAI/BEIJING (Reuters) -Beijing denied it was heading for lockdown as panic buying gripped the capital on Thursday, while Shanghai combed the city for lingering COVID-19 cases in the hope of clearing the way to escape from weeks of painful restrictions.

 Daily cases in Beijing have remained in the dozens, a tiny fraction of the outbreak in Shanghai and what other cities around the world now shrug off as they look to “live with the virus”.